jesse-ai/docs/docs/strategies/filters.md

 ```

 ::: danger
-Notice that you must only add method's object to the list.
+Notice that you must only add the method's object to the list.
 Do not call the method! (no parentheses at the end of the method name)

 Wrong example:
 ```py